SamuelSwartzberg/flashcardifying_text_temp/inf.md

 A union type can hold a value that could take on several different but fixed types.
 A union type can be thought of as a type that has several "cases", each of which should be handled correctly when that type is manipulated.

-with ⟮c1;union⟯ types, you can only use things that ⟮c2;all of the relevent types can do⟯, unless you ⟮c3;narrow them down⟯ Common syntax: type1 | type2 ...
+with ⟮c+;union⟯ types, you can only use things that ⟮c+;all of the relevent types can do⟯, unless you ⟮c+;narrow them down⟯ Common syntax: type1 | type2 ...
 Syntax for creating arbitrary union types exist in Python and TS